Prathamesh Maulingkar: Dempo

 On 18 January 2013 it was confirmed that Maulingkar had signed for reigning champions Dempo of the I-League on loan for the rest of the season with the option to sign him permanently at the end of the season.
 He then made his debut for the club on 28 March 2013 against Pune in which he started and played for one full half before being subbed-off at half-time as Dempo went on to lose the match 2–0.

-Pageants/TV Shows
+Pageants and television shows

 In 2015, Prathamesh participated in MTv Splitsvilla Season 8 hosted by Rannvijay Singh and Sunny Leone, which aired on MTV channel.

 He participated in the 9th edition of Mister India contest.
 On the final gala held on 14 December 2017 in Mumbai, he won the title of Peter England Mr. India Supranational 2018.
 He represented India at the Mister Supranational 2018 pageant in Krynica-Zdrój, Poland where he was declared as the winner.
 He also won the Best Body award in the competition.
 Prathamesh is the first Asian to win the title of Mister Supranational.